-The term ‘leadership’ is used in a variety of ways, although it can be defined the capacity to influence people to achieve a common goal.
-Leaders adopt many different approaches and can operate at any level, so identifying and developing leaders can be challenging.
-Yet, when leadership is skilfully demonstrated, it can bring positive outcomes for individuals, teams, organisations and wider communities.
+The term ‘leadership’ is used in various ways, although it can be seen broadly as the ability to influence people to achieve a common goal.
+Leaders use many different approaches and can operate at any level, so identifying and developing leaders can be challenging.
+But when leadership is skilfully demonstrated, it can bring positive outcomes for individuals, teams, organisations and wider communities.
 So it’s important to develop leaders to fit current and future needs of an organisation, as well as invest in environments that enable leaders to be effective.

-This factsheet investigates the concept of leadership and how it differs from management, the various factors that can influence leadership development, and briefly examines how a principles-based approach to practice can support the development of leadership skills in HR.
+This factsheet investigates the concept of leadership and how it differs from management, the factors that can influence leadership development, and briefly examines how a principles-based approach to practice can support the development of leadership skills in people professionals.

-Leadership can be defined as the capacity to influence people to achieve a common goal..
-However, while leadership is currently much discussed and academic studies have multiplied since the 1970s, there’s no single definition or concept of leadership that satisfies all.
+Leadership can be defined as the process of influencing people to achieve a common goal.
+However, while leadership is much discussed and academic studies have multiplied since the 1970s, there’s no single definition or concept of leadership that satisfies all.

-What is clear is that leadership covers three integral elements:
+What is clear is that leadership has three integral elements:

-AAs organisations need to become more agile, there’s increasing recognition that all employees need to demonstrate leadership qualities, although the aims and focus of that leadership may change with the individual’s level and differ from one organisation to another.
+As organisations need to become more agile, there’s increasing recognition that all employees need to demonstrate leadership qualities, although the aims and focus of that leadership may change with a person’s level and differ from one organisation to another.

 Experience suggests that successful leaders don’t invariably behave in the same way.
 They may act very differently, even in similar situations, and have quite different personalities.
-The trap that many fall in to is to always use a favourite approach which could be wrong for the situation.
+The trap that many fall into is to always use a favourite approach which could be wrong for a particular situation.
 Different leadership qualities may be needed in different circumstances.
 For example, CEOs who excel in turning round ailing companies may perform less well when things are more stable.

-As more is learned about the nature of leadership and the effectiveness of leaders has developed, it’s clear that individual traits or behaviours alone cannot fully explain leadership effectiveness.
-More research into the role of followers and the relationship between leaders and followers is now available, although the precise mechanisms of the mutual influence aren’t yet fully understood.
+As more is learned about the nature of leadership, it’s clear that individual traits or behaviours alone cannot fully explain leadership effectiveness.
+More research into the role of followers and the relationship between leaders and followers now exists, although the precise mechanisms of the mutual influence aren’t yet fully understood.
 With that in mind, leadership has been described as a process, or as a capability of the organisation (rather than individual), emphasising the interplay of leaders, followers, and the organisational context that have an impact on leadership effectiveness.

 Due to the initial focus of leadership research at the senior manager level, ‘leadership’ and ‘management’ are linked and sometimes used interchangeably.
 Central to many interpretations, leadership is seen to involve developing an initial vision and inspiring others with how that vision may be achieved, while management involves translating the vision into reality by guiding the actions and behaviours of a group of people on a daily basis.
 A review of the value of various leadership styles suggests that both aspects have a part to play in achieving an organisation’s objectives.

 New theories of ‘ethical leadership’, which focus on having certain core values alongside a sense of purpose, are another trend driven partly by the ‘soul searching’ that developed in the wake of the 2008 global financial crisis.
-The current COVID-19 pandemic is making new demands and has highlighted uncertainty in the world of work – find out more in our webinar Leading through crisis.
-It’s essential that leaders hold to a set of principles that allow them to make ’right’ and ’worthwhile’ decisions regardless of circumstances.
+The COVID-19 pandemic is making new demands and has highlighted uncertainty in the world of work – find out more in our webinar Leading through crisis.
+Leaders play a pivotal role in managing this continuous change, communicating it, addressing any issues arising and modelling new behaviours.
+It’s also fundamental that leaders hold to a set of principles that allow them to make ’right’ and ’worthwhile’ decisions regardless of circumstances.
 Ongoing shifts in corporate governance are driving leaders to articulate these principles and make decisions in an ethical way.